flame-engine/flame_tutorials/tutorials/1_basic_square/README.md

     // consistent of how it should be after the amount of time stored on the dt variable,
     // that way your game will always run smooth and consistent even when a FPS drop or peak happen.
     //
-    // To exemplify that, if our square moves at 200 logical pixels per second, and half a second
+    // To illustrate this, if our square moves at 200 logical pixels per second, and half a second
     // has passed, our square should have moved 100 logical pixels on this iteration squarePos = squarePos.translate(square_speed * squareDirection * dt, 0);